nosarthur/qc101/qm-nutshell.rst

 Interestingly, these absorption lines happens at special frequencies.
 In fact, they are characteristic of the material.
 For example, the lines for iron and the lines of oxygen molecules look nothing like each other.
-Thus by looking at these lines, we can tell the composition of the Sun and even their abundance.
+Thus by looking at these lines, we can deduce the composition of the Sun and even their abundance.

 .. _Fraunhofer-lines:
 .. figure:: https://upload.wikimedia.org/wikipedia/commons/2/2f/Fraunhofer_lines.svg